 It’s my pleasure to introduce to you my good friend, Débora Fontenelle, creator, and author of Crônicas e Cores de Débora Fontenelle, who is our guest post writer.
 She attended the Federal University of Rio de Janeiro, Brazil, and earned a language teacher diploma for both Portuguese and English.
-Thank you Debbie for writing this great and clarifying post about the two versions of Portuguese.
+Thank you, Debbie, for writing this great and clarifying post about the differences between Brazilian and European Portuguese.

-Foreigners interested in learning Portuguese may wonder if there are a lot of differences between the Portuguese spoken in Brazil that spoken in Portugal, and which one they should choose to study.
+I’m sure that foreigners interested in learning Portuguese may wonder if there are a lot of differences between the Portuguese spoken in Brazil that spoken in Portugal, and which one they should choose to study.
 Undoubtedly, there is a lot to talk about this subject.
 Despite the existing differences, though, there is no interference in the standard communication between Brazilians and the Portuguese people.

 However, after the Portuguese Orthographic Reform, which took place in 2009, to unify the spelling in the nine countries whose official language is Portuguese – Portugal, Brazil, Cape Verde, Guinea-Bissau, Mozambique, Angola, São Tomé and Príncipe,Timor-Leste, and Equatorial Guinea – added in 2014, the differences can be more easily noticed in conversation, in terms of phonetics, vocabulary and sentence structure.
 Let us see some examples.

 Easy Difference to Spot: